-"Whether grown in an indoor patio, on a balcony, or outdoors, the orange tree will bring abundance into your home.
+"Whether grown in an indoor patio, on a balcony or outdoors, the orange tree will bring abundance into your home.
 It should be placed in your wealth or health gua.
 Citrus trees are believed to be very lucky.
 I used to have a grapefruit tree that grew so large, we could provide the entire neighborhood with fruit year-round.
-This is the true meaning of abundance: when you can provide enough for yourself and others."
+This is the true meaning of abundance: When you can provide enough for yourself and others."

 "Sage is a purifying plant that easily grows outdoors in different kinds of climates.
 It grows and grows, and will eventually provide you with enough leaves to make your own sage smudge stick.
 Purifying your home by saging it will destroy indoor pathogens and will leave the energy in your home light and happy."

 "The peony is the most popular flower to attract romance.
-It is lovely and rounded and exists in different shades of pink and reds.
+It is lovely and rounded and exists in different shades of pinks and reds.
 They can be planted outdoors and take three to four years to bloom after you plant them.
 Peonies bloom in late spring.
 When they are well established, they bloom every year and can live around 100 years."